Adobe-CEP/Getting-Started-guides/weather/readme.md

 - `./com.cep.weather/`
 - `./com.cep.weather-simple/`

-This guide will focus on `./com.cep.weather-simple/`, for the sake of focus; `./com.cep.weather/` offers slightly more robust functionality, and is a good starting point if you want to further explore the topics covered in this guide.
+This guide will focus on `./com.cep.weather-simple/`, for the sake of focus; if you want to further explore the topics covered in this guide, `./com.cep.weather/` offers slightly more robust functionality.

 The following steps will help you get the sample extension for this guide up and running:

-1. Install the `./com.cep.weather-simple/` directory in your extensions folder. <!(where is this?)>
+1. Install the `./com.cep.weather-simple/` directory in your `extensions` folder. ([See the Cookbook](https://github.com/Adobe-CEP/CEP-Resources/blob/master/CEP_8.x/Documentation/CEP%208.0%20HTML%20Extension%20Cookbook.md#extension-folders) if you are unsure where your `extensions` folder is.)
-1. Download and move CEP's `CSInterface.js` library to `./com.cep.weather-simple/client/js/lib/CSInterface.js`.
+1. [Download CEP's `CSInterface.js` library](https://github.com/Adobe-CEP/CEP-Resources/blob/master/CEP_8.x/CSInterface.js) and move it to `./com.cep.weather-simple/client/js/lib/CSInterface.js`.
 1. Get a free API Key from [Dark Sky](https://darksky.net/dev).
 1. Make a file named `config.js` at this path: `./com.cep.weather-simple/client/js/config.js`.
 1. In your newly created `config.js` file, add this code, substituting in your Dark Sky API Key: